Teosoft7/DS_Project2/README.md

 ### Hypothesis Process:
 Through sample T-testing, null and alternative hypotheses were written to support our critical questions.
 Using the new *football_db* database in PostgreSQL, several queries were made to form relevant dataframes for our calculations.
 For each hypothesis, a sample size for the number of games was set against our variable.
 Next, we calculated the mean and standard deviation, and compared the variances.
 A t-stat was ultimately generated, which gave us a p-value to measure our data.
 With of an alpha at 5% (where we either accept or reject a null hypothesis), our results are as follows:
-- There is *no* statistical difference when a team wins in front of a home crowd or at away games
+- There is *no* statistical difference when a team wins in front of a home crowd
 - There is *no* statistical difference when a team wins based on the height of teams players
 - There *is* a statistical difference when a team loses based on the teams' defense pressure
-- There *is* a statistical difference when a team wins based on the teams' offensive attributes(passing & shooting)
+- There is *no* statistical difference when a team wins based on the teams' offensive attributes(passing & shooting)